jayeclark/jayeclark/README.md

 ## Version History

 **Version 4.0 - In process**
-When the pandemic put my high-pressure executive job on pause, I reflected on my past roles - none of which were the best fit - and decided to consider a fresh start in a new industry.
+When the pandemic put my executive job on pause, I reflected on my past roles - none of which were the best fit - and decided to consider a fresh start in a new industry.
 In May 2021, after realizing I'd felt most fulfilled (and most useful) working on web apps to solve business problems, I took the humbling step of completely rebooting my career, starting over from scratch to learn development the right way.
 For years, friends & family had told me I was too old to be able to catch up, that it was too difficult, or that I wouldn't enjoy it.
 As I hope my portfolio (coming soon) will demonstrate, they were wrong.

 **Version 3.1: Startup Life**
 My partner, a game industry exec, saw that Twitch streamers needed help running their businesses, especially on paid collaborations with publishers and brands.
 As COO, I grew that observation from an idea into a renowned talent management business that was covered in the New Yorker, the New York Times and CNN.
 Though the venture did not survive the pandemic, I'm grateful for the experience - and for the fact that our displaced employees all found new roles quickly.
 I enjoyed my technical side-projects (coding custom functions and integrations) the most, and learned that I perform better as a member of a team of equals at a larger organization, rather than as an executive at a small company.